unhackathon/unhackathon.github.io/springboard-projects/android.md

 * Thousands of Unique devices supported
 * Written in Java
 * Amazing IDE
-* Play store is more lax.
+* Play store is more lax
-* Well documented
+* Well-documented

 ### Getting Started
-Development in android is done in Android Studio, a Google developed IDE that makes working on Android simple and fun!
+Development for Android is done in Android Studio, a Google developed IDE that makes working on Android simple and fun!
 You should go ahead and snag the IDE [online](https://developer.android.com/sdk/index.html), or ask your local organizer for a preloaded thumb drive.

 ### Resources
 * [Android Developer Guides](https://developer.android.com/guide/index.html)